The best spots for ski touring in Quebec

 6 minutes

 Ski touring allows you to escape the crowds of ski lifts and enjoy nature in peace.
-You can enjoy natural landscapes inaccessible by ski lift.

 Discover ski touring destinations throughout Quebec, both for regulars looking for new mountains to explore and for alpine skiers looking for new challenges.

-Quebec
+Quebec City Region

-Formerly a ski resort, The Grande Coulée sector of Parc des Appalaches now offers 5 trails, from beginner to expert level, which have been slightly adapted for backcountry skiing.
+Formerly a ski resort, The Grande Coulée sector of the Parc des Appalaches now offers 5 trails, from beginner to expert level, which have been slightly adapted for backcountry skiing.
 To reach the ascent trail, park your car at the Appalaches Lodge Spa resort and take the 1.2 km approach trail which will take you to the bottom of the mountain.
 You will then reach the ascent trail which will take you to the summit at an altitude of 830 m.
 Halfway up the mountain, you can enjoy your snack in a small shelter located at the bottom of the beginner sector.
 The magical landscape of powder and birch trees in this little corner of paradise sometimes even gives the impression of skiing in Japan!

 In Charlevoix, the Mont Grand-Fonds alpine ski resort offers two ascent trails that lead to the Gravel Lake viewpoint.
 For those wishing to try this winter sport, you can take the Le Trappeur ascent trail, which is 3.8 km long.
 For experienced skiers, you can try the La Paddy trail, which is 2.2 km long.
 Once at the summit, you will have access to the Versant du Lynx which allows you to ski through 8 ha of undergrowth.
 Otherwise, you always have the option of going back down the groomed slopes of the ski resort.